 Stunning panoramic views

-With stunning panoramic views of south Oxfordshire, the iconic landscape of the Wittenham Clumps is made up of Castle Hill and Round Hill.
+With stunning panoramic views of south Oxfordshire, the iconic landscape of the Wittenham Clumps are made up of Castle Hill and Round Hill.
 Walk through newly created wildflower meadow, and discover local wildlife and ancient archaeological features.

 Take a walk through wildflower meadows